-11.2 Birds
+11.1 Birds

-If you encounter a bird on the gear at any point, enter it as a whole haul sample, call FISS-HQ, and retain it if instructed.
+If you encounter a bird on the gear at any point, enter it as a whole haul sample, if it is a species of concern call FISS-HQ, and retain it if instructed.
 If you capture a bird on a hook in the 20-hook subsample, also record it in the subsample section.

-11.3 Broken, Bent and Missing (BBM) Hooks
+11.2 Broken, Bent and Missing (BBM) Hooks

 Whole hauling for damaged hooks on every set will help us understand when gear damage is due to normal wear vs. depredation.
-If you record a broken, bent or missing hook in the 20-hook subsample, you must ALSO record it at the whole-haul level.
+If you record a broken, bent, or missing hook in the 20-hook subsample, you must ALSO record it at the whole-haul level.